deinferno/ghostclip/README.md

 Most clip managers got too much features and dependencies or don't handle clipboard proxying.

-So after finding `xclipd` it was doing most of things i need but it was too intrusive and broke other clipboard mimes, so i decided to "meme" rewrite it to rust and add support for xfixes selection events.
+So after finding `xclipd` it was doing most of things i need but it was too intrusive and broke other clipboard mimes, so i decided to "meme" rewrite it to rust and use xfixes selection events.

 ## How it works

-Almost the same as `xclipd` but doesn't take ownership of clipboard by default.
+Almost the same as `xclipd` but doesn't take ownership of clipboard if original owner is still around.

 ## Building